Friedrich Schiller: Early life and career

-Friedrich Schiller was born on 10 November 1759, in Marbach, Württemberg, as the only son of military doctor Johann Kaspar Schiller and Elisabetha Dorothea Schiller.
+Friedrich Schiller was born on 10 November 1759, in Marbach, in the Duchy of Württemberg, as the only son of military doctor Johann Kaspar Schiller and Elisabetha Dorothea Schiller.
 They also had five daughters, including Christophine, the eldest.
-Schiller grew up in a very religious Protestant family and spent much of his youth studying the Bible, which would later influence his writing for the theatre.
+Schiller grew up in a very religious Lutheran family and spent much of his youth studying the Bible, which would later influence his writing for the theatre.
 His father was away in the Seven Years' War when Friedrich was born.
 He was named after king Frederick the Great, but he was called Fritz by nearly everyone.
 Kaspar Schiller was rarely home during the war, but he did manage to visit the family once in a while.
 His wife and children also visited him occasionally wherever he happened to be stationed.
 When the war ended in 1763, Schiller's father became a recruiting officer and was stationed in Schwäbisch Gmünd.
 The family moved with him.
 Due to the high cost of living—especially the rent—the family moved to the nearby town of Lorch.

 Although the family was happy in Lorch, Schiller's father found his work unsatisfying.
 He sometimes took his son with him.
 In Lorch, Schiller received his primary education.
 The quality of the lessons was fairly bad, and Friedrich regularly cut class with his older sister.
 Because his parents wanted Schiller to become a priest, they had the priest of the village instruct the boy in Latin and Greek.
 Father Moser was a good teacher, and later Schiller named the cleric in his first play Die Räuber (The Robbers) after him.
 As a boy, Schiller was excited by the idea of becoming a cleric and often put on black robes and pretended to preach.

 In 1766, the family left Lorch for the Duke of Württemberg's principal residence, Ludwigsburg.
 Schiller's father had not been paid for three years, and the family had been living on their savings but could no longer afford to do so.
 So Kaspar Schiller took an assignment to the garrison in Ludwigsburg.